skip to main content

 understanding emotional states and neuropsychiatric disorders through the lens of dynamical systems and computational neuroscience

-I'm a PhD candidate in david anderson's lab at caltech and a graduate fellow of the agency of science, technology and research (a*star), singapore, where I combine experimental and theoretical tools to understand social behavior.
-I'm also mentored by ann kennedy at northwestern university and scott linderman at stanford university.
-At graduate school, I hope to redefine the way we think of emotional behaviors and neuropsychiatric disorders by studying emotions like aggression in a variety of model systems, from mice to jellyfish, through the lens of dynamical systems and machine learning.
-I'm passionate about changing the narrative of mental health and by re-conceptualizing mental disorders with the computational properties of neural circuits in mind, I hope we can begin embracing the diversity in how these disorders are expressed.
+I'm a Postdoctoral Fellow and an NIH NeuroAI Early Career Scholar at Caltech and Stanford University, working with Scott Linderman, Pietro Perona and David J Anderson, where I combine experimental and theoretical tools to understand social behavior.
+I completed my PhD in Computation and Neural Systems at David Anderson's lab at Caltech, where I was also National Science Graduate Fellow of the Agency of Science, Technology and Research (a*star), Singapore.
+In my work, I hope to redefine the way we think of emotional behaviors and neuropsychiatric disorders by studying emotions like aggression through the lens of dynamical systems and machine learning.
+I'm passionate about changing the narrative of mental health and, by re-conceptualizing mental disorders with the computational properties of neural circuits in mind, I hope we can begin embracing the diversity in how these disorders are expressed.

-I obtained my undergraduate degree from the national university of singapore, where I worked on integrating experimental and computational tools to study molecular pathways in Parkinson's Disease with lim kah leong.
-I also worked on dissecting microcircuits of the striatum with gilad silberberg at the karolinska institute as an erasmus scholar.
-I also spent a postbaccalaureate year as a national science scholar at a*star, singapore, working with george augustine on the co-release of neuromodulators from the basal forebrain.
+I obtained my undergraduate degree from the National University of Singapore, where I worked on integrating experimental and computational tools to study molecular pathways in Parkinson's Disease with Lim Kah Leong.
+I worked on dissecting microcircuits of the striatum with Gilad Silberberg at the Karolinska Institute as an Erasmus Scholar.
+I also spent a postbaccalaureate year as a National Science Scholar at a*star, Singapore, working with George Augustine on the co-release of neuromodulators from the basal forebrain.

 Contact me over email at adi.nair@caltech.edu or on twitter and find my CV here.